Fellows

 He has over a decade of experience in finance, strategy and policy in both the private and NGO sectors and has a proven ability to drive transformational change.

-In addition to completing a fellowship with CivicAction, Savraj also sits on the boards of the Wellesley Institute, a prominent Toronto think tank, Blueprint, a data policy consultancy and Toronto Renewable Energy Cooperative, which is at the forefront of impact investing and social enterprise development.
+In addition to completing a fellowship with CivicAction, Savraj also sits on the boards of the Wellesley Institute, a prominent Toronto think tank, and Blueprint, a data policy consultancy.
+He has the experience, passion and leadership to connect finance and policy and create new tools that can be leveraged for both purpose and profit.

 Savraj is a CPA and holds an International B.B.A. from the Schulich School of Business at York University.